Phalcode/gamevault-docs/docs/server-docs/setup.md

     volumes:
       # Mount the folder where your games are
       - /your/games/folder:/files
-      # Mount the folder where crackpipe should store its images
+      # Mount the folder where gamevault should store its images
       - /your/images/folder:/images
     ports:
       - 8080:8080